srikarg1993/srikarg1993/README.md

 - 👋 Hi, My name Srikar Gunisetty
-- 👀 I’m interested in Data Science Enthusiast currently pursuing a Masters in Business Analytics & Data Science
+- 👀 Data Science Enthusiast currently pursuing a Masters in Business Analytics & Data Science
-- 💞️ I’m looking to collaborate on Data Science - ML Projects
+- 💞️ Looking to collaborate on DS-ML Projects
 - 📫 You can reach me at srikarg.1993@gmail.com

 <!---